balena-io/docs/pages/learn/more/glossary.md

 [more](https://github.com/balena-os/balena-supervisor)

 ### Systems design
 'The process of defining the elements of a system such as the architecture, modules and components, the different interfaces of those components and the data that goes through that system.'
-Watch [Nicky Case's talk 'Seeing in Systems'](https://longnow.org/seminars/02017/aug/07/seeing-whole-systems/) to get a clear understanding of how to visualise systems and how they work.
+Watch [Nicky Case's talk 'Seeing in Systems'](https://longnow.org/seminars/02017/aug/07/seeing-whole-systems/) to get a clear understanding of how to visualize systems and how they work.
 Alternatively read

 ## T